 Prepare this as a weeknight meal or for a large gathering, this will definitely bring that taste of Chinese takeout into your own home!

-Ingredients
+Ingredients (and substitutions!)

 Instructions

-Turn the heat to high, and fry the chicken for a second time for around 30-60 seconds until golden brown and crispy.
-Set aside to cool on a wire rack.
+Double fry (optional, but highly recommended): Turn the heat to high (oil should be around 375 F), and fry the chicken for around 30-60 seconds, watching the chicken carefully to avoid burning.
+Once the chicken is golden brown in color, set aside to cool on a wire rack.

-Serve immediately.
 Top with green onions and sesame seeds.
-Enjoy!
+Serve immediately, enjoy!

 FAQs (Frequently Asked Questions)